ks888/tgo/README.md

 / (#01) fmt.Println() (n = 2, err = nil)
 ```

+All the examples in this doc are available in the `examples` directory.
 If this example doesn't work, check the error value `tracer.Start()` returns.

 In this example, you may omit the the `tracer.Stop()` line because tracing automatically ends when the caller function of `tracer.Start()` returns.